Poetry Off the Shelf: Giacomo Leopardi: Michael Caesar, Franco D'Intino, & Jonathan Galassi

 Hailed by many as the greatest Italian poet after Dante, Giacomo Leopardi was born in 1798 and wrote prolifically before his death from cholera in 1837.
 Join the translator of his Canti, and the editors of the monumental Zibaldone for a reading and discussion of his legacy.
 A reception follows.

 Michael Caesar is Emeritus Serena Professor of Italian at the University of Birmingham (UK).
-His teaching and research have ranged from the reception of Dante in The Critical Heritage series (Routledge & Kegan Paul, 1989) to modern and contemporary literature between the 18th century and the present (Umberto Eco: Philosophy, Semiotics and the Work of Fiction, Polity 1999; Modern Italian Literature, with Ann Hallamore Caesar, Polity, 2007).
-He has published widely on poetic improvisation and performance and its interaction with orality and literacy in 18th-19th century Italy, on literary theory (Gaetano Della Volpe, Eco adn Joyce, the neo-avantgarde, Franco Moretti), and on key modern Italian authors, among them Elsa Morante, Pier Paolo Pasolini, Italo Calvino, and Gianni Celati.
+He has published widely on poetic improvisation and performance and its interaction with orality and literacy in 18th-19th century Italy, on literary theory (Gaetano Della Volpe, Eco and Joyce, the neo-avantgarde, Franco Moretti), and on key modern Italian authors, among them Elsa Morante, Pier Paolo Pasolini, Italo Calvino, and Gianni Celati.
 His most recent essay on Leopardi, 'Voice, Speaking, Silence in Leopardi's Verse', is forthcoming in The Oxford Handbook of European Romanticism (Oxford University Press).

 Co-sponsored with Istituto Italiano di Cultura